react-ui-org/docoff/README.md

     this library and can be loaded by the user in the desired version.
 3. `@babel/standalone` is loaded via CDN because that seems to be the only supported way.
+4. Components preview inherit page CSS.
+When using CSS-in-JS there is no easy away around this.

 ### Usage